ebadi/autonomous_platform/HOW_TO_EXTEND.md

 - Have a feeling of where certain parts of the project are located at within the repository
 - Cloned the repository to your work computer
 - Started up the physical AP4 platform by following the startup procedure documentation.
-- Read through the major documentation files - Presented in "Where can I find What" Don't expect do understand everything that is mentioned.
+- Read through the major documentation files - Presented in "Where can I find What" Don't expect to understand everything that is mentioned.
 - Install needed software (Git, Docker, VSCode, PlatformIO)

 #### Week 2